ku-awdc/Teaching_HerdHealth/tidyverse_fetuses.md

 The code starts off very simple in Section 1, but Sections 2 and 3 are a bit more advanced, so take your time and understand each step before moving onto the next.
 Make sure to run every step of the code in R in the same order as it is given here; otherwise you will either get errors or different results from some of the steps.
 For a more complete (and even longer) introduction to tidyverse I thoroughly recommend the book 'R for Data Science':  a free online version is available from https://r4ds.had.co.nz/

 For this tutorial we will assume that you have installed both the latest version of R (http://cran.r-project.org) and the latest version of RStudio (http://rstudio.org), but you do not need to have any prior experience with R.  Start by opening RStudio and creating a new R script by clicking 'File' then 'New File' then 'R Script'.
 You should see a blank text file appear in the text file window in the top-left corner of R studio.
-Save it (click on File, then Save) and give it a name, like 'tidy_fetuses.R'.
+Save it (click on File, then Save) and name it 'tidy_fetuses.R' (make sure that you save this file in the same folder as the 'calf_fetuses.xlsx' data file that you have downloaded from Absalon).
 The RStudio window also contains three other windows: the R console (bottom left), Environment/History/Connections window (top right), and the Files/Plots/Packages/Help/Viewer window (bottom right).
 You can copy code given here in 'R code chunks' like this one:

 ```r
 2+4
 ```

-...and paste them into your tidy_fetuses.R file in the text file window within RStudio.
+...and paste them into your (currently blank) tidy_fetuses.R script in the text file window within RStudio.
 To run the code, place the cursor somewhere on the line you want to run, and click 'Run' (or use the keyboard shortcut control/command + enter).
 You will see that RStudio copies the code from your text window (top left) and enters it into the R console (bottom left).
 You can also copy the code and manually paste it into the R console, but this takes longer so practice using the 'Run' shortcut.
 Avoid re-typing code directly into the R console as even the smallest typing mistake can lead to an error.

 This document also displays the result of running these code chunks, which should match what you see when you run the code in R.  For example, the code above should give the following output in the R console window directly below the command: